COMP SCI 2000NA - Computer Systems

 Online LearningThere is an online forum, managed by Moodle, which can be found here:

 (search for Computer Systems, under this semester's second year classes)

 We will use the forum to announce any changes to the course, exercises, or tutorials.

 You are therefore strongly advised to read all mail that comes from this source — do not ignore it!

 Learning & Teaching Activities

-You are expected to read the relevant chapters of the text book before and after each intensive, and to actively participate in class activities.
+You are expected to read the book before and after each lecture, and to actively participate in class activities.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: